pmdjdias/ua_infovis/D3/Lesson_04/README.md

 		return d["attendance"];
 	});
 ```
-In each year the Wold Cup is held by different stadiums in a country, these stadium coordinates are on the defined on the file.
+In each year the World Cup is held by different stadiums in a country, these stadium coordinates are on the defined on the file.
 Save them in an array with the following code:
 ``` javascript
 let coords = leaves.map( d => projection([+d.long, +d.lat]));
 ```
 Note that the map function return the array values after the projection transformation.
-With these values it is possiible to calculate the mean to position the circles representing the spectators quantity for each country.
+With these values it is possible to calculate the "mean" position for the circles representing the number of spectators for each country.
 ``` javascript
 let centerx = d3.mean(coords, d => d[0]);
 let centery = d3.mean(coords, d => d[1]);